Pipelines and Transformers#

 This notebook showcases the current version of data processing pipelines in CapyMOA.

-• Includes an example of how preprocessing can be accomplished via pipelines and transformers.
+• Includes examples of how preprocessing can be accomplished via pipelines and transformers.

 • Transformers transform an instance, e.g., using standardization, normalization, etc.

-• Pipelines bundle transformers and can also act as classifiers or regressors
+• Some pipelines act as classifiers or regressors

 Please note that this feature is still under development; some functionality might not yet be available or change in future releases.